raphapr/rdo-packstack-installation/README.md

 * [6.
 Notas importantes](#6.-notas-importantes)
 * [Referências](#referências)

-# 1. Infrastructure and Web Settings
+# 1. Infrastructure and Network Settings

 Like was said previously, we work on GNU/Linux environment, specifically on centOS and OpeStack version IceHouse.
 Thus this guide also works on GNU/Linux Fedora and Red Hat distributions.